Stretching Beyond the Obvious: A Gradient-Free Framework to Unveil the Hidden Landscape of Visual Invariance: Related works

-Obviously, these approaches have an intrinsic limitation: they are only as good as the fidelity of the digital twin is in capturing the selectivity of visual neurons.
-To overcome this constraint, gradientless feature visualization methods like XDREAM have been developed, which successfully synthesize effective MEIs for units in both the primate ventral stream \cite{ponce2019evolving} and artificial neural networks \cite{xiao2019gradient} by relying on evolutionary algorithms.
-While recent work has also begun to explore the feature landscape around the MEIs obtained with XDREAM \cite{wang2022tuning}, current gradientless approaches have not been systematically applied to characterize the invariance of visual tuning in artificial and biological architectures.
+Obviously, these approaches have an intrinsic limitation: they are only as good as the fidelity of the digital twin at capturing the selectivity of visual neurons.
+To overcome this constraint, gradientless feature visualization methods like XDREAM have successfully synthesized effective MEIs for units in both the primate ventral stream \citep{ponce2019evolving} and artificial neural networks \citep{xiao2019gradient} by relying on evolutionary algorithms.
+While recent work has also begun to explore the feature landscape around the MEIs obtained with XDREAM \citep{wang2022tuning}, current gradientless approaches have not been systematically applied to characterize the invariance of visual tuning in artificial and biological architectures.
 Hence the novelty of SnS, which is, to the best of our knowledge, the first gradientless approach to systematically infer the invariance manifolds of visual units.